Darthan184/Custom-Challenges-SFS1/README.md

 * "Any":the list of steps, one of which must be accomplished

 "count" : {int value} (default 0)
-* only used for stepType="Any_Landmarks", the minimum number of landmarks that need to be landed on.
+* Only used for stepType="Any_Landmarks", the minimum number of landmarks that need to be landed on.
+If there are fewer landmarks on the planet indicates all landmarks.

 "downrange" : {string value with units} (default "")
-* Only used for stepType="Downrange", the mimimum distance from the launch site
+* Only used for stepType="Downrange", the mimimum distance from the launch site.

 "hasEngines" : {bool value} (default null)
 * Used for stepType="Height","Land","Orbit","CustomOrbit", "Any_Landmarks".
 Test for the presence of engines or boosters.